maniator/SmallFry/README.markdown

 To add something to the configuration you can do:

 		App::set('CONFIG_VARIABLE', 'VALUE');
-Later in your app you can use that configurtion variable by doing:
+Later in your app you can use that configuration variable by doing:

 		App::get('CONFIG_VARIABLE');